 Has the Internet become the new frontier for theft?

 Apparently.
 Data stored in the Cloud can be accessed.
 Servers can crash.
 Irreplaceable pictures can disappear.
 Weak passwords can be accessed.
-Security professionals caution us not to use the same password for multiple accounts and services because doing so can open an individual up to hacking and access to all those very same accounts.
+Security professionals caution us not to use the same password for multiple accounts and services because doing so can open an individual up to hacking and access to all your accounts.
 Thieves count on the fact that many people can’t remember more than one password and will use that one password liberally.
-Once discovered, that one password is THE key that will unlock all sorts of private data.
+Once discovered, that one password is THE key that will unlock volumes of private data.